eafflu/runtime/README.md

     background.addChild(shape);

-Your shape is created with an origin at `(0,0)` in your games coordinate system, but you can say where a shape will show up on the screen by setting it's `x` and `y` properties.
+Your shape will be created so that it appears at the upper-left hand corner of the screen, at `(0,0)` in your game's coordinate system, but you can place a shape anywhere on the screen by setting it's `x` and `y` properties.

     shape.x = 100;
     shape.y = 45;